 Accessibility OptionsHigh Contrast Text Size

 At SpunOut.ie, we believe we should be transparent and accountable to our readers, donors, funders and the public as to our policies and how we are governed.
-This page aims to present the facts and figures behind SpunOut.ie’s activities in a clear, readable format, accurate as of our most recently published Annual Report (2016).
+This page aims to present the facts and figures behind SpunOut.ie’s activities in a clear, readable format, accurate as of our most recently published Impact Report (for the year 2018).

 If you have any queries about any of the below you can contact us at email@example.com or by phone on (01) 675 3554 and we'll get back to you as quickly as we can.